imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Image62.png "Image62.png")

-Note that removed insets are not deleted, they are added to the "Keep For Later" menu (arrow) (See also the “Keep for Later” section).
+Note that removed insets are not deleted, they are added to the "Keep For Later" menu (arrow) (See also the "Keep for Later" section).

 15) Journal styles
 ==================